Updated: Jun 1

 4. Disarm their negativity - even if just for now.
 This is something that I've learned as life progresses.
 One of the beliefs I've had to conquer recently was "I have to fix things".
 I used to try to fix whatever I saw as an issue to make things better.
 The intent was positive - I wanted to see people happy and for others to thrive.
 However, when people are struggling and are negative they tend to "shoot the messenger", so instead, a referral to someone who can help is often the best option.
 Don't try to solve or fix them.
 Just aim to help them now.

-If you've tried the tips above and you continue to be triggered by events or the behaviour of others, get in touch with me and I can share with you how Creatrix® can help you.
-Since I've been introduced to Creatrix® my emotional awareness has been heightened and those chronic emotions that used to trigger me, no longer stick around.
-It's a wonderful way to help you manage the difficult times in your life.
+If you've tried the tips above and you continue to be triggered by events or the behaviour of others, get in touch with me and I can share with you how I can help you.

 New Year, New You - Make the change!
 Don't let negative people bring you down, live a healthy, happy, and well life!